 The recipe for updating the CHECKSUM keyword following some change to the HDU is: C' = C - m + m', where C and C' represent the HDU's checksum (that is, the complement of the CHECKSUM keyword) before and after the modification and m and m' are the corresponding checksums for the modified FITS records or keywords only.
-Since the CHECKSUM keyword contains the complement of the checksum, the correspondingly complemented form of the recipe is more directly useful: C' = (C + m + m'), where (1988); Mallory & Kullberg (1990); Rijsinghani (1994).
+Since the CHECKSUM keyword contains the complement of the checksum, the correspondingly complemented form of the recipe is more directly useful: C' = (C + m + m'), where (tilde) denotes the (1's) complement operation.
+See Braden et al. (1988); Mallory & Kullberg (1990); Rijsinghani (1994).
 Note that the tilde on the right hand side of the equation cannot be distributed over the contents of the parentheses due to the dual nature of zero in 1's complement arithmetic (Rijsinghani 1994).